OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 low
 - : unit = ()
 ```
-What happened to the final "ok" output in the second example?
+Why is the final "ok" output missing in the second example?
+This isn't
+what we intended.

 This problem will also occur with a single-branch `if`/`then` expression
 and a `let` in the `then` branch.